Apen/recordsmanager/README.md

 Do not hesitate to contact me if you have any good ideas.

-This extension work with TYPO3 6.2.x-7.6.x.
+This extension work with the last LTS of TYPO3.

 ## Screenshots